 - How can schools get involved?

 The London School generally works with local authorities in Camden, Westminster and Islington and schools with which it already has a relationship, organising participating students through them.
 We will post updates on this page if we are in a position to form new partnerships.
-If you have any questions, please contact the Public Engagement Coordinator at email@example.com.
+If you have any questions, please contact the Public Engagement team at firstname.lastname@example.org.

 - Programme history